What is a Serotonin Antagonist?

-Serotonin antagonist and reuptake inhibitors are primarily indicated as antidepressant medications but are more commonly used to treat other conditions such as anxiety and insomnia.
+Serotonin antagonists and reuptake inhibitors are primarily indicated as antidepressant medications but are more commonly used to treat other conditions such as anxiety and insomnia.
 SARIs are non-narcotic.
 Studies have shown that medications like trazodone (a popular brand name) are comparable to other drug classes such as serotonin reuptake inhibitors (SSRIs) like Prozac or Zoloft, and serotonin-noradrenaline reuptake inhibitors (SNRIs) such as Cymbalta or Effexor.
-SARIs may also help individuals bypass certain side effects common with medications like SSRIs, symptoms like insomnia, anxiety and sexual dysfunction
+SARIs may also help individuals bypass certain side effects common with medications like SSRIs, symptoms like insomnia, anxiety, and sexual dysfunction.

-Common side effects of these drugs include drowsiness, headache, dry mouth, dizziness, and blurred vision.
-Their use is associated with an antidepressant discontinuation syndrome, which means that people may experience certain withdrawal symptoms if the medication is stopped suddenly.
-There is also some risk of overdose and drug toxicity with SARIs.
-Though these drugs have low potential for abuse, there have been reported cases of misuse in connection with polysubstance abuse.
+Common side effects of serotonin antagonists include drowsiness, headache, dry mouth, dizziness, and blurred vision.
+Their use is associated with an antidepressant discontinuation syndrome, which means that people may experience certain drug withdrawal symptoms if the medication is stopped suddenly.
+There is also some risk of drug overdose and drug toxicity with SARIs.
+Though these drugs have a low potential for abuse, there have been reported cases of misuse in connection with polysubstance abuse.

 The two serotonin antagonist/reuptake inhibitors (SARIs), trazodone and nefazodone, inhibit serotonin reuptake and, to varying degrees, block serotonin 5-HT2A and 5-HT2C receptors.
-Advantages of SARIs include few sexual side effects and no change of normal sleep architecture.
+Advantages of SARIs include few sexual side effects and no changes in normal sleep architecture.
 Adverse effects include sedation, dizziness, nausea, constipation, and headache.
 Trazodone can also cause orthostatic hypotension and has a rare side effect of priapism.

 How Do Serotonin Antagonist and Reuptake Inhibitors Work?